dusty-nv/jetson-inference/docs/detectnet-tracking.md

 for detection in detections:
     if detection.TrackStatus >= 0:  # actively tracking
         print(f"object {detection.TrackID} at ({detection.Left}, {detection.Top}) has been tracked for {detection.TrackFrames} frames")
-    else:  # if tracking was lost, this object will be removed the next frame print(f"object {detection.TrackID} at ({detection.Left}, {detection.Top}) has lost tracking")
+    else:  # if tracking was lost, this object will be dropped the next frame print(f"object {detection.TrackID} at ({detection.Left}, {detection.Top}) has lost tracking")
 ```

-If the track was lost (`TrackStatus=-1`), that object will no longer be included in the detections array on subsequent frames.
+If the track was lost (`TrackStatus=-1`), that object will be dropped and no longer be included in the detections array on subsequent frames.

 <p align="right">Next | <b><a href="segnet-console-2.md">Semantic Segmentation</a></b>
 <br/>